K-12 School and Day Treatment Program

 - Multisensory supports in the classroom including visual and sensory;

-- Direct and explicit instruction on social and emotional skills and regulation;
+- Direct and explicit instruction on social and emotional skills and emotional regulation;and

-Our therapeutic, K-12 school and Day Treatment program focuses on meeting learners “where they are at” in terms of educational needs and emotional development, instead of placing children in classrooms based upon chronological age.
-Our education team is dedicated to providing individual instruction in academics and social skills so that students can return to a public school setting.
+Our K-12 Day Treatment school focuses on meeting learners “where they are at” in terms of educational needs and emotional development.
+Our education team is dedicated to providing individual instruction in academics and social skills so that students can successfully discharge and return to their home school.
 We build relationships through a therapeutic model using ARC and social-emotional competencies.
-When we create a consistent routine in a safe environment, then academic improvement follows.
+When we create a consistent routine in a safe environment, academic improvement follows.

 Adaptive Skills for People with Emotional Needs (ASPEN)